-3.1.3 Wind Loadings
+4.1.3 Wind loadings

 The column shall be designed to safely sustain the appropriate loads as set out in NZS 4203:1992.
-The wind loading shall be as per the wind zone maps included in Appendix A of this document unless otherwise instructed by Council in writing.
+The wind loading shall be as per the wind zone maps included in Appendix A of this document or by contacting Manukau City Council on Ph: 09 262 8900, unless otherwise instructed by Council in writina.

 Wind loadings are assumed to be non-directional. i.e. the worst orientation of the light standard is considered.
 Specific design considering wind direction, with respect to the orientation of the light standard, may be warranted in special cases, but this is considered not generally necessary.

-Wind Pressures are based on design wind speeds for each wind zone as per NZS 3604 and are calculated in accordance with NZS4203 as tabulated in table A1.1 in Appendix A.
+Wind Pressures are based on design wind speeds for each wind zone as per NZS3604 and are calculated in accordance with NZS4203 as tabulated in table A1.1 in Appendix A.

-The minimum drag coefficient is taken as for a smooth round shape (Cd = 1.2).
+The minimum drag coefficient is taken as for a smooth round shape (cd = 1.2).
 Other shapes will require modification with the appropriate modification factor determined by the manufacturer.